drewfead/shuffler/README.md

 * `/deck/list` -- POST (json like `{"pageSize":10, "offset":1}`. `pageSize` is optional
 * `/deck/delete`  -- DELETE (params: name)

+I would have liked to string together some monitoring and harden the integration tests a bit, as well as get the logging sorted out (I've got some logback configuration commented out in App.java), but I ran short on time.

 Here are the approximate requirements for the project (note that I made some adjustments regarding list, to avoid the unbounded data problem):
 * Create a microservice that stores and shuffles card decks.